-LASIK is the most common type of laser eye surgery, and is suitable for patients with regular-shaped corneas and adequate corneal thickness.
+LASIK is suitable for patients with regular-shaped corneas and adequate corneal thickness.
 It can be used to treat short-sightedness, long-sightedness and astigmatism.

 ASLA (also known as PRK) may be the recommended treatment if your corneas are irregular or too thin.